yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 You can see this kind of branding in use when you are talking about disparate entities within an ecosystem - iCloud Keychain as opposed to keychains in macOS, for example.
 Keychains are used to store login information across many apps on macOS - but it is only when you move those passwords to another, cloud based system that you need to use the *other* iCloud Keychain.
 It isn't on your system, so it gets a new name.

-Mozilla tried to reduce the foreignness of rebranding something native to the browser (since 2008) by naming it *Firefox* - it is familiar because it shares a name with the thing you already know.
+Mozilla tried to reduce the foreignness of rebranding something native to the browser since 2008 by naming it *Firefox* - it is familiar because it shares a name with the thing you already know.
 It really doesn't work though, because just like Firefox Accounts, while you might be able to use its functionality in Firefox, it is also external to it.

 ### Privacy and Dark Patterns

 Mozilla has in recent years been focusing a lot on privacy, both in its marketing and in its product development and research.
 These efforts have helped Firefox gain popularity among online privacy communities - perhaps even to its detriment, as some people seem to think of Firefox as a "privacy browser" - rather than a great browser with excellent privacy features.

-It is disappointing, then that Mozilla would rebrand an ultimate privacy feature - local search suggestions - as one and the same as one that (confusingly) may or may not require network access.
+It is disappointing then, that Mozilla would rebrand an ultimate privacy feature - local search suggestions - as one and the same as one that (confusingly) may or may not require network access.

 Even if this was not the intent, this comes off as a dark pattern.